emilygv/emilyvernon.com/_posts/2016-05-21-reclaiming-your-design-identity.md

 ---
 title: Reclaiming Your Design Identity
 category: Creative process
 image: "http://farm6.staticflickr.com/5522/30294930352_33c570fb39_b.jpg"
+further_reading:
+    - Your Identity Foundation Starts with Daily Principles
+    - Aligning Your Vision with a Brand's
+    - The Never-Ending Story of Defining Success
 ---

 **Identity makes the designer.
 Perspective and experience separates us from other creatives.
 As a designer a part of a brand, your identity gets complex with the social label and accompanying company byline.
 My encounter with this topic led me down unexpected paths and to insightful people.
 After being at a brand for seven years, here’s how I reclaimed my design identity.**